kubeflow/website/content/en/docs/components/model-registry/getting-started.md

                                 )
 ```

-You can reference the pydoc documentation for additional information on indexing metadata on Model Registry, using the Model Registry Python client.
+For more information on indexing metadata in the Model Registry, refer to the pydoc documentation of the Model Registry Python client.

 ### Retrieve a given Model Artifact metadata